nomisreual/git_alert/README.md

 - use black for code formatting

 The project uses pre-commit hooks to ensure code quality, so feel free to use them as well.
+usage: git_alert [-h] [-p PATH] [--only_dirty] [-i IGNORE] [-v] [-c CONFIG]

+options:
+-h, --help show this help message and exit
+-p PATH, --path PATH top level directory to start the search in --only_dirty only show dirty repositories in the final report -i IGNORE, --ignore IGNORE colon separated list of paths to ignore
+-v, --version show program's version number and exit -c CONFIG, --config CONFIG path to the configuration file

+Warning: adding a path to ignore will also ignore all subdirectories of that path.